Photography and the law: Hong Kong

 In private property, photography may be prohibited or restricted by a property owner on their property.

 Photography on private property that is generally open to the public (e.g., a shopping mall) is usually permitted unless explicitly prohibited by posted signs.
 Even if no such signs are posted, the property owner or agent can ask a person to stop photographing, and if the person refuses to do so, the owner or agent can ask the person to leave; in some jurisdictions, a person who refuses to leave can be arrested for criminal trespass, and many jurisdictions recognize the common-law right to use reasonable force to remove a trespasser; a person who forcibly resists a lawful removal may be liable for battery, assault, or both.

 Hungary

 In Hungary, from 15 March 2014 when the long-awaited Civil Code was published, the law re-stated what had been normal practice, namely, that a person had the right to refuse being photographed.
 However, implied consent exists: it is not illegal to photograph a person who does not actively object.

 Iceland

 Calling oneself a photographer, in line with most other trades in Iceland, requires the person to hold a Journeyman's or Master's Certificates in the industry.
 Exceptions can be made in low population areas, or for people coming from within the EEA.

+Concerning use of public spaces in Iceland, the Icelandic copyright law does not permit a freedom of panorama exception.
+While it is allowed to publish photographs of public art or architecture under Article 16 of the law, reusers are compelled to pay remuneration to the author of the depicted work if the work becomes the main object of the photograph and the use is commercial.
+Newspapers and television broadcasters are exempted from the aforementioned mandatory remuneration.

+Indonesia

+In Indonesia, photos are considered as digital documents under the Electronic Information and Transaction law and as personally identifying biometric data under the Personal Data Protection law.
+The Electronic Information and Transaction law limits how digital documents are commercialized and shared, and the Personal Data Proectection law limits how personally identifying biometric data is processed.
+Exceptions apply to public figures, and matters of public security and interest in both laws.

+On a follow-up trial of the Personal Data Protection law, exceptions are further granted to journalists, academics, and artists in conducting their roles, functions and tasks.